 - When video ads are tailor-made using customer data, they provide a unique and exciting viewing experience.

-- Video ads with personalized messages provide rich opportunities for calls-to-action, upselling and cross-selling.
+- Video ads with personalised messages provide rich opportunities for calls-to-action, upselling and cross-selling.

-- Personalized promotional videos running 70-90 seconds in length produce high completion rates, and adding interactivity increases CTR.
+- Personalised promotional videos running 70-90 seconds in length produce high completion rates, and adding interactivity increases CTR.

 - The ideal video length for your ads depends heavily on your audience and how personal you get with them.